Vimshottari Dasha - Rashi - Gochara - Bhava - Graha - Ratna - Nakshatra - Amsha - Karaka - Varga - Bala

 In a wife's nativity, if Chandra occupies bhava-1 and there are graha conjoined with Brihaspati, then Surya-2 represents the second husband.
-In a husband's nativity, if Chandra occupies bhava-1 and there are graha conjoined with Zukra, then Surya-2 represents the second wife.
+In a husband's nativity, if Chandra occupies bhava-1 and there are graha conjoined with Shukra, then Surya-2 represents the second wife.

 If a second life-partner emerges, that person is remarkably strong-willed and radiantly confident in matters of language, wealth, and family life.
 (Presuming of course that Surya is well disposed.
 If ill-disposed, confidence turns to arrogance.)

 A second marriage may also lack legal status if Professor Surya, the enemy of legislator-regulator Professor Shani, is very strong.
-One may assert that good will (Surya) between the partners is a sufficient basis for union and one may on the basis of that assertion eschew approval from the State (Shani).
+One may assert that good will [Surya] between the partners is a sufficient basis for union and one may on the basis of that assertion eschew approval from the State [Shani].

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Calendar Nakshatra Navamsha Marriage Children Treasury Career Spiritual Wisdom Cycles of re-Death and re-Birth